 Is snorting hydrocodone dangerous?

 YES.
 Snorting hydrocodone is risky and dangerous.
 One of the biggest risks you run is overdose.
-Hydrocodone is concentrated when you snort hydrocodone.
+Hydrocodone is concentrated when snorted.
 This concentrated form floods the opiate receptors in the brain.
-And your body has a hard time processing this much amount of hydrocodone.
-At this point, hydrocodone can become a poison and result in overdose.
-The more you snort, the more you increase risk of overdose.
+The more you snort, the more you increase risk of overdose due to increased tolerance.
+In other words, when you need higher and higher doses of hydrocodone to achieve the same initial effect, you can overdose.
 Signs of overdose include:

 - bluish skin

 - stopped breathing

 Many people ignore the risks of overdose because snorting hydrocodone is effective in speeding up not only the analgesic effect of hydrocodone, but also induces a euphoric high.
 Snorting hydrocodone allows the drug to get into the body faster.
 This is one reason painkillers are abused and continue to grow in abuse and addiction.
 However, keep in mind that continued snorting can increase the risk of hydrocodone addiction because it works well for self-medication: not only of your pain, but for environmental triggers as well.
 Snorting hydrocodone contributes to hydrocodone dependency and tolerance, as well, speeding up the processes and making it difficult to stop and withdrawal from hydrocodone.